 a place for the littles

 We focus on early childhood and preschool education exclusively.
 Each year, we educate and nurture 65 preschoolers aged 18 months to 5 years.
-This creates a unique, gentle environment specifically fitted to the needs of our young learners.
+Focusing on early education allows us to create a unique, gentle environment specifically fitted to the needs of our young learners.

 Play based learning and relational skills are developed together under the guidance of our teachers.

 Because we are a stand-alone preschool that ends in Pre-K, our Pre-K students are the oldest in the school.
 They are the ‘big kids on campus’, something that most won’t experience again until they’re at least 5th graders.
 It’s a mantle they take seriously.

 It’s common to see the Pre-K students helping the younger students or thinking about how to set a good example.

 In addition, we give the Pre-K students new responsibilities and opportunities.
 At chapel, a Pre-K student leads the procession each service.
 At Christmas, the they dramatize the Christmas story.
 In the spring, they perform a class musical, such as Stone Soup.

 Watching our students grow in their confidence and leadership is one of the most fulfilling parts of being a teacher at Christ Church Episcopal Preschool.

 Unlike many other early education programs, our children move to other schools after Pre-K. Many of our parents see this as an important benefit.
 It gives them the opportunity to make a fresh choice for kindergarten and beyond and to separate the preschool experience from the rest of their child’s academic career.

 Our parents take full advantage of this opportunity and send our graduates to a wide array of schools.
 Over the past ten years, our graduates have attended the following types of schools in these proportions: